How will you update me about my test?

 Read MoreWhat happens if I do not take the sample properly?

-With self-sampling, on rare occasions we are unable to obtain a complete DNA profile, or there may be issues with contamination/mixed profiles caused at the point of your home-sampling. .
+With self-sampling, on rare occasions we are unable to obtain a complete DNA profile, or there may be issues with contamination/mixed profiles caused at the point of your home self-sampling.
 The actions we will take are as follows: 1) Discoloured swabs or mouldy swabs (due to the long time taken to return them to us,…

 Read MoreHow will I receive my DNA test results?

-Your Test Report will be uploaded as a .pdf onto our secure website.
-You may access this with the password created upon ordering and the user-name provided by email to the ordering party only.
-A hard copy of the report can be posted to the ordering party only for an extra £10 payable upon ordering…
+Your Test Report will be uploaded as a .pdf onto our secure website with e-mail notification sent to the ordering party.
+You can access the “Results Portal” using the password created upon ordering and the user-name provided by email to the ordering party only.
+A hard copy of the report can be posted to the…

 Read More